 Participate in a NAMI Walk

 Walking for mental health is an easy way to join the movement and show your support.
 Each NAMI walk is a 5K event that raises awareness and funds for NAMI organizations.
-By visiting namiwalks.org, you can search for events in your area.
+Visit namiwalks.org, to search for events in your area.
 Plus, walking is good for your own mental health and a healthy practice to get into!

 Perhaps you live with a mental health disorder and can share your story with others.
-How did you recognize that you had a mental illness?
+How did you recognize that you had a mental health issue?
 What challenges do you face?
 What strategies work best when dealing with stressful situations?
-Sharing your story is good for you and also provides hope to those who are battling mental illness.
+Sharing “your story” is good for you, and also provides hope to those battling mental illness.
 You can share your story on NAMI’s social media networks and/or with #MentalllnessAwarenessWeek and #Together4MH.

-Mental Illness Awareness Week runs from Sunday, October 6th to Sunday, October 12th, 2019.
-How will YOU get involved?
+Mental Illness Awareness Week runs from October 2nd through October 8th 2022.